AhmedMohamady1/IoT-Project-Avatar/README.md

-"Embedded Code" folder containts the code to be run on the ESP32
+"Embedded Code" folder contains the code to be run on the ESP32

-"Flutter Code" folder containts the code to be run on the Flutter IDE
+"Flutter Code" folder contains the code to be run on vsc or android studio